Add To Favorites

 The color wheel can be used to create harmony in a work of art.
 Complementary, analogous, and triadic are three types of color harmonies that utilize the color wheel.
 Complementary colors are opposite of each other on the color wheel.
 Purple and yellow are examples of complementary colors.
-Can you name two other complementary colors?
+Have students name two other complementary colors.
 Three colors that are next to each other on the color wheel are called analogous colors.
 Green, blue, and purple are examples of analogous colors.
 The third type, triadic, creates color harmony by using three colors that are evenly spaced apart on the color wheel.
 Using just the primary or only the secondary colors would create a triadic color scheme.

-To create the base of your bonnet or hat, flatten a small amount of Model Magic on a hard surface like a table.
+To create the base of the bonnet or hat, flatten a small amount of Model Magic on a hard surface like a table.
 Turn a paper or plastic bowl upside down and mold the flattened Model Magic around it, covering the bowl completely.
 Add a brim to the hat with more pieces of flattened Model Magic.
 Model Magic that is fresh from the pack will stick to itself.
 Dried pieces can be glued together.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step